lekoala/silverstripe-modular-behaviour/README.md

 Simply override `getModularSrc` to return the public path to the js file that contains the constructor.

+## ESM Note

+Due to ajax scripts being loaded through globalEval and not supporting esm module (export not recognized), the min file is built using iife.

 ## Compatibility

 Tested with ^4.10 but should work on any 4.x projects